iancottam91/CoinCounter/README.md

 ## tests

-## UI - css coins?
+## UI - css coins as result?

-have all the UI interaction separate

-need to test this too
+have all the UI interaction as separate JS object - need to test this too